In the name of Allah, the Most Gracious, the Most Merciful...

 Big Good: Allah is stated to be this.
 Also Muhammad, by proxy, since everything he does is the will of Allah.

 Bury Your Gays: Unlike the Bible, homosexuality is clearly stated as the reason why Sodom was doomed.
+Lesbianism, group sex of any kind and bisexuality from any gender are all equally condemned as very serious sins.

 Continuity Nod: So, so many, toward Injil* —the theory being either (1) that the Injil was a literal book sent to Jesus that was copied and mistranscribed by later Christians as the Gospels, or (2) taking elements of the Christian view, that Jesus himself was the Word/Book, whose words and deeds were copied and later mistranscribed as the Gospels. and Taurat* TheTorah.
 In fact, it's stated in The Qur'an itself that one of its purpose is to give Continuity Nod to the aforementioned books, so as to give good news to the faithfuls.